owenlilly/VirtualJam/README.md

 # VirtualJA
-An open source crowd platform for Jamaica
+An open source crowd platform for Jamaica.

 <br>